Skip to main content

 • A Ledger type, providing views into a current ledger state, by permitting direct calls of all read functions of ledger objects, as well of some TypeScript specific ones that cannot be called from Compact, such as iterators

-• A ledger(state: runtime.StateValue): Ledger constructor of the Ledger type
+• A ledger(state: runtime.StateValue): Ledger constructor of the Ledger type, giving access to the values of exported ledger fields.

 The argument T for a number of these should be interpreted as the type of the local/private state.
 For the most part, circuit and witness functions are translated simply by translating their Compact types into corresponding TypeScript types for parameters and return values.
 For PureCircuits, this is all that happens, for the other _Circuits instances, they receive an additional first parameter of type runtime.CircuitContext<T>, and their result type R is wrapped in runtime.CircuitResults<T, R>.
 For Witnesses, they receive an additional first parameter of type runtime.WitnessContext<Ledger, T>, and their result type R is wrapped in [T, R].
 See the runtime API docs for the details of these types.
 This wrapping makes the entirety of the contract code functional, ensuring calls have no hidden side effects.